Meet the Lab Members

 Max is an Assistant Professor in the Doctor of Education Program at Radford University.
 He lives in Roanoke, VA.

-• Max Yurkofsky is an assistant professor in the Doctor of Education Program at Radford University.
+Max Yurkofsky is an assistant professor in the Doctor of Education Program at Radford University.
 He obtained his Ed.D. in Educational Policy, Leadership, and Instructional Practice from the Harvard Graduate School of Education in 2020.
 He teaches courses focused on continuous improvement, leadership, collaborative inquiry, and equitable approaches to spreading change.
-His research centers on using organizational theory to explore how school systems can organize for continuous improvement toward more ambitious and equitable visions of learning.
+His research centers on using organizational theory to explore how school systems can organize for continuous improvement toward more robust visions of learning.
 Max is committed to preparing school and system leaders to use collaborative continuous, improvement practices to inquire into and address high-leverage problems of practice in their settings.
 He partners with current and former students on research, professional learning, and writing projects focused on improving educational systems in Virginia.

 He is a ‘23 Leadership Lab member.